 Prices of an adult 24 hour pass as of May 2022:

-You can get around to these Perth attractions for free on the CAT buses or Perth city has a Free Transit Zone for buses and a SmartRider Free Transit Zone for trains.
+You can get around Perth city for free on the CAT buses or the city has a Free Transit Zone for buses and a SmartRider Free Transit Zone for trains.
 However, these transport options can be busy during peak hours.
 Therefore, the Perth Hop On Hop Off bus could be a good option if you don’t want the hassle or are travelling with young children.
 The commentary is also good for tourists who want to learn a bit more about Perth.

 If you found this Perth Hop On Hop Off Bus review helpful, please consider booking through one of our links.
 It won’t cost you anything but will help towards the cost of running this site.
 Thank you.